heyman333/react-native-awesome-alert/README.md

 }

 ```
-#### The usage of the method is quite similar to React Native's Alert.
-But, be careful to pass the buttons' `id`. the `id` is used like primary Key in local DB. if not, it warns you that you didn't pass a `id`
+#### The method is similar to React Native's Alert, however be careful when passing the button's `id`.
+The `id` is used like a primary Key in a local DB, and will cause a warning if the `id` is not passed properly.

 ### STYLING